About HashCash

 And with that, we have a private digital cash system that prevents both counterfeiting and double spending.

-Multiple Denominations
+Coin Denominations

 We still need coins of various denominations.
 That is easy enough to add by assigning a new signing key for each denomination of coin.
 Coins signed with the 1 Bitcoin key are 1 Bitcoin coins, while those signed with the 1000 Satoshi key are 1000 Satoshi coins, and so on.